rmchartman/School_District_Analysis/README.md

 ![Score_by_Spending_challenge.png](https://github.com/rmchartman/School_District_Analysis/blob/master/Resources/Score_by_Spending_challenge.png)

 ### Scores by School Size
+Below is the Scores by School Size, the first table is without adjustment, the second with adjustment to the 9th grade scores at Thomas High School.
+The academic dishonesty was significant enough to raise the passing percentages by 8 percent for math, 6 percent for reading, and 6 percent for overall passing for medium sized schools.

 Original Scores by School Size without adjustment for 9th grade Thomas High School scores.
 ![Score_by_Size_module.png](https://github.com/rmchartman/School_District_Analysis/blob/master/Resources/Score_by_Size_module.png)